 Here’s what you need to know…

-Your son or daughter will be asked to pay a £200 Booking Fee before moving in to any Liberty Living residence.
-This Booking Fee forms part of the whole application process and is necessary before any room can be allocated to the student.
-The Booking Fee needs to be paid online (for online applications), or can be paid by cheque (for postal applications).
+Your son or daughter will be asked to pay a £200 Tenancy Deposit before moving in to any Liberty Living residence.
+The Tenancy Deposit forms part of the whole application process and is necessary before any room can be allocated to the student.
+The Tenancy Deposit needs to be paid online (for online applications), or can be paid by cheque (for postal applications).

-When your child moves in and the Tenancy Agreement actually starts, the Booking Fee automatically becomes a security deposit.
-If any student leaves the property owing money or has damaged something during the course of their stay, we can use this deposit to cover our costs.
+When your child moves in and the Tenancy Agreement actually starts, the Tenancy Deposit automatically becomes a security deposit.
+If any student leaves the property owing money or has damaged something during the course of their stay, we can use the Tenancy Deposit to cover our costs.

 When your son or daughter moves in, they’ll need to complete an inventory to protect them against any damages which may have been caused by the previous resident.
 It’s really essential that this is filled out immediately because we don’t want them to have to take the blame for something that they didn’t do!
 An inventory form will be provided by the Residence Team as part of the big move-in day.

-All deposits are protected by the Deposit Protection Service which holds the deposit safely and impartially throughout the Tenancy Agreement.
-The deposit will then be returned within 28 days of the Tenancy Agreement ending, minus any charges applied for damage to the property or rent outstanding.
+All Tenancy Deposits are protected by the Deposit Protection Service which holds the deposit safely and impartially throughout the Tenancy Agreement.
+The Tenancy Deposit will then be returned within 28 days of the Tenancy Agreement ending, minus any charges applied for damage to the property or rent outstanding.

 To ensure that mutual agreement can be reached, your son or daughter should make sure to arrange a room and flat inspection with the Residence Team before they leave.
 This way, everything is out in the open and there will be no unpleasant shocks out of the blue.
 If your child disagrees with any charges, they should raise the issue in writing with the Residence Team within 10 days of being told about them.

 In the event that an agreement cannot be reached on level of charges, the Deposit Protection Service will be able to step in and mediate fairly.